silentrald/node-express-hbs-mongo-Tutorial/README.md

 ---
 ### Folder Structure

-The folder structure is very important making application so that you have a very organized folder structure and you can locate the files you need to edit much easier.
-The folder structure I follow is as follows:
+The folder structure is very important in making our application; a very organized folder structure can help us locate the files we need to edit much easier.
+The folder structure I follow is as shown:

 ```
 webdev-project(main folder)